Afterlife with Archie

 Afterlife with Archie is a comic book published by Archie Comics beginning in 2013, depicting a zombie apocalypse that begins in the town of Riverdale in an alternative reality.
 It is written by Roberto Aguirre-Sacasa, with art by Francesco Francavilla, and is inspired by a zombie-themed variant cover which Francavilla did for an issue of Life with Archie.

 The comic is Archie Comics' first title to be sold only on the direct market (that is, in comic shops), as opposed to on newsstands; it is also the company's first title not to be aimed at children and is rated "TEEN+", as it includes content and subject matter never explored in any previous Archie title, including extensive realistic violence, some gore, necrotic themes, disturbing scenes, and moderate language.
 The comic was conceived not long after Archie Comics officially dropped the Comics Code Authority standard from their entire line-up in 2011.

 Issue #8 was the first to feature the company's Archie Horror logo.
 The Archie Horror imprint also publishes four other series: Chilling Adventures of Sabrina, Jughead: The Hunger, Vampironica, and Blossoms 666.
 The titles share several characters, but they are not directly related to each other.

 Story arcs

 Volume 1: Escape from Riverdale (Issues #1–5)

 After a car driven by Reggie kills Hot Dog, Jughead asks Sabrina to bring his beloved pet back to life.
 She does, but with terrible consequences: Hot Dog becomes a zombie, and bites Jughead, who subsequently becomes a zombie and spreads the contagion.

 Volume 2: Betty: R.I.P.
 (Issues #6–10)

 Weeks after Archie and his friends left Riverdale, they are now following along the deserted highways of America trying to stay one step ahead of the growing horde of zombies that were once their friends and family.

 This volume was expected to consist of 7 issues (issues #6-#12).
 However, no new issues of the comic have been released since issue #10 on August 31, 2016.
 While cover art does exist for issues #11 and #12, they have never been published in single issues or collected editions.

+In October 2025, after a live-action series adaptation of the series was announced, Aguirre-Sacasa wrote in his Instagram that issues #11 and #12 have been written, and he was plotting issue #13 as Francavilla resumed drawing duties.